 Monitoring our waterways

-Both government and non government organisations, and citizen science groups have conducted studies into the impact that horticulture is having on our waterways.
+Both government and non government organisations, and citizen science groups have conducted studies into the state of our waterways.
 While the City of Coffs Harbour has part-funded these studies via the Environmental Levy the reports are not adopted by the City and the City accepts no liability for the content.

-We are continuing to work with industry bodies, other levels of government and research bodies to reduce impacts on our waterways from horticulture.
+We are continuing to work with industry bodies, other levels of government and research bodies to reduce impacts on our waterways.

 17 Result(s) found